CodingNomads/mentor-docs/docs/03_mentorship_process.md

 After you've become a part of our Mentor Community, we will want to connect you with students.
 This happens as follows:

-1. We reach out to you to see if you're available to take on a new student
+1. **Availability**: We reach out to you to see if you're available to take on a new student
-2. When you accept, we send you the student's background info
+2. **Student Info**: When you accept, we send you the student's background info
-3. **You reach out to your new mentee in order to schedule an orientation call.
-Please send a calendar invite and the contact method you'll use to get in touch.** \
+3. **First Contact**: We send a shared email to both you and your student, to introduce you and establish the initial contact
+4. **Scheduling Orientation Call**: You reach out to your new mentee in order to schedule an orientation call.
+Please send them a calendar invite and the contact method you'll use to get in touch.
 If you want, you can use [Doodle](https://doodle.com/create/options) to find a common time slot.
-4. We use Zoom to record all meetings for the student and our records.
-Here's info on [Using Zoom for scheduling, video sessions, and recordings](05_tools.md).
+5. **Scheduling Recurring Weekly Call**: During your orientation call, you will schedule your [standing weekly 1-on-1 call](#core-duty-#2-weekly-1-on-1-calls)

-5. During your orientation call, you will schedule your [standing weekly 1-on-1 call](#core-duty-#2-weekly-1-on-1-calls)
+**Note:** We use Zoom to record all meetings for the student and our records.
+Here's info on [Using Zoom for scheduling, video sessions, and recordings](05_tools.md#video-sessions-and-recordings-zoom).

 ## Orientation Call